$602,094Average Value$299Average Price per Sq Ft41Homes For Sale

 Playmore Park is one of many green spaces scattered throughout the area.
 It has a playground with a climbing structure and a large open field.
 The Tom Rossmiller Sports Complex has an athletic field for baseball and softball, plus a skate park.
 There’s also the East Troy Dog Park and the East Troy Archery Range.
 Booth Lake Memorial Park has a swimming beach on the shoreline with a boat ramp.

 The Square on Main Street includes Village Square Park, a pocket green space with benches that acts as a gathering place for community events.
-In the summer, the town will hold First Fridays in the park, with food trucks and live music.
+In the summer, the village will hold First Fridays in the park, with food trucks and live music.
 There’s also an interactive light show that gets set up in December.
 “You can sit in your car, and once every hour music will play and the lights will flash to it,” McCormack says.

 In addition to the parks, East Troy’s surrounding landscape is covered in designated State Natural Areas.
 Beulah Bog borders Lake Beulah, where a boat ramp on Hateleys Bay allows non-motorized boating.
 Visitors can hike, hunt and fish in the area.
 Lulu Lake State Natural Area also has a no-wake lake that’s surrounded by wetlands and patches of prairie.
 Both areas are connected to the Mukwonago River.